In this article, we will answer a question that came up recently. Do chickens fart? So let’s waste no more time and get right to the point!

 The Short Answer

 Yes!
-Actually, chickens do fart, and they do it several times a day, depending on a bunch of different circumstances, which we’ll discuss in a moment.
+Actually, chickens do fart and do it several times a day, depending on many different circumstances, which we’ll discuss in a moment.

 Another thing that they can do is burp as well.
-So, as you can see, chickens carry out typical human actions of flatulence without any trouble in order to relieve their bowels.
+So, as you can see, chickens carry out typical human actions of flatulence without any trouble to relieve their bowels.

 Why Do Chickens Fart?

 Chickens fart for the same reason humans and any other living organism do.
 When chickens eat their food, their bodies start the processes of digestion and absorption.